LDSSA/ds-prep-course-2024/python-venv.md

 # Python virtual environment

 **'Virtual environments'** are like rooms designed to work on a specific project.
 For instance, you could have a room for painting with all your painting tools and another room for sewing with all your sewing tools.
-Each room is like a world on it's own - you go to a specific room to work on a specific project with a specific set of tools.
+Each room is like a world on its own - you go to a specific room to work on a specific project with a specific set of tools.

 **'Python virtual environments'** are like a "room" where you gather all the **'Python packages'** that you will need to work on your **'Python project'**.
 You can have many virtual environments on your computer.
 Every time you work on a project, you activate the corresponding virtual environment with all the necessary software packages. **The virtual environments are independent of each other**.
 The advantage is also that your OS Python installation is unaffected - Ubuntu needs Python and if you break your OS Python installation, you can break Ubuntu.
 Check out more information [here](https://realpython.com/python-virtual-environments-a-primer/#what-is-a-virtual-environment).